fau-is/IntroCS/Time/README.md

 {% next "" %}

-Now in order to work with dates and times

-**Your output file must not include any signs included in .punctuation of the string library.**

-Furthermore, we recommend that you use the **.append** method inherent to python as you will most likely have to work with Lists in order to tackle this problem.
+Now in order to work with dates and times you will have to use the datetime library.
+You can find comprehensive python docs via this [link](https://docs.python.org/3/library/datetime.html).
+The Library includes classes which allow you to manipulate dates and times.
+We recommend to read over this documentation before tackling the task.
+Nevertheless, you can see a basic example of working with datetime below.
 ~~~
 Example:

-A = ("IntroCS", "is")
-string = "fun"
+now = datetime.now()
-A.append(string)
-print("A =", A)
+print(now.time())
+print(now.date())

 Output:

-A = ('IntroCS', 'is', 'fun')
+15:45:34.996735
+2020-06-15
 ~~~

-Additionally, you will most definitely require the **.join** method which allows you to concatenate separate items to a string.
+Now additionally when working with different timezones there is an helpful open source module called Python pytz (python timezone).
+Essentially this module is very useful when working with timezone definitions as well as calculating times in relation to different timezones.
+This module allows you to do the following.

 ~~~
 Example:

-A = ("IntroCS", "is", "fun")
-string = " ".join(A)
-print(string)

-Output:

-"IntroCS is fun"
+#Try out this line of code in your IDE ;)
+print(pytz.all_timezones)
 ~~~

-**Have fun coding!**
+There is some great open source explanations on working with the pytz module from [JournalDev](https://www.journaldev.com/23370/python-pytz).

 {% next "Library Talk" %}

 ## Libraries

-**Note** that for this task we will only allow functions included in the string library Therefore, try to rely on the basics python offers
+**Note** that for this task we will only allow methods included in the datetime library and pytz module.

 If you don't know which library contains which function, you can find a plethora of documentation for python libraries in the actual python docs or the CS50 documentation, GeekForGeeks and W3Schools.